 Not so long ago, it was only the big institutions that had access to all the pertinent investing information, but nowadays even the small investment firms can say they are playing at the same level.

-In this episode, Marc Bautis explains the history of investing and portfolio management along with how and why factor-based investing came to fruition.
+In this episode of The Agent of Wealth Podcast, Marc Bautis explains the history of investing and portfolio management along with how and why factor-based investing came to fruition.
 Looking at aspects such as quality, volatility, momentum, and size, Marc shares how he and his firm utilize the factor investing strategy to best help their clients.

 - And more!